Series of cameraless c-type photographs made using meteorite slices

 This is a series of six ‘camera-less’ photographs made by exposing light through translucent meteorite fragments as if they were photographic negatives.
 The images are abstract yet offer us a window into a meteorite’s formation at the birth of the solar system some 4.75 billion years ago, long before the formation of the Earth.
 Whilst the image relates cosmic time to the time and light embedded in any photograph, the title includes a copyright statement outlining an experimental comet-like scattering of the image into the public domain after the artist’s death.

-The title of each work in the series is:
+The title of each work in the series is a legal statement: